danielmyers-xyz/castro-ai-report/castro_ai_summary.md

 Top 3 Request Types: Street and Sidewalk Cleaning, Encampment, Graffiti Private.

-Closing: Resolution speed (7.1 hrs) is relatively fast; however, the open-case aging distribution varies from 0–1 d=0 to 3+ d=13 for a small number of cases.
+Closing: Resolution speed is 7.1 hrs (average resolution time), while the open-case aging distribution ranges from 0 to 4 days for opened issues, with a peak at 3 days and significantly fewer cases older than 3 days.

 ## 2025-07-10